 'Another Pedestrian Hit': Listen To The Dramatic N.Y.
 Attack Dispatch Audio

-Dispatch audio from the New York Police Department recorded as Monday's attack unfolded in the city reveals a dramatic — and often tense — response.
+Dispatch audio from the New York Police Department recorded as Tuesday's attack unfolded in the city reveals a dramatic — and often tense — response.
 At least eight were killed and more than a dozen were injured.

 Listen to six moments from the first 10 minutes after reports of pedestrians hit and shots fired came in: